chiraz/Tunisian-social-media-corpus/data/2018_README.md

 ## Overview

-This data was collected by students for a sentiment analysis project in my intro to text mining course, 2018-2019 acedemic year.
-Each group was asked to collect social media comments about a Tunisian celebrity of their choice.
+This data was collected by students for a sentiment analysis project in my intro to text mining course, during the 2018-2019 academic year.
+Each student group was asked to collect social media comments about a Tunisian celebrity of their choice.
 The names of the files indicate the name of the celebrity.

 ## Remarks about text formatting issues